scotlin1293/Capstone-Project-One/README.md

 ## About my project

-* Search for movies by title
+* Search movies by title
 * Select from categories including: upcoming, top rated, popular, and now playing.
 * Contains information about the movies such as cast, revenue and recommendations.
 * View the available trailers.